pristineio/webrtc-build-scripts/README.md

 ##### On Mac or Windows
 If you don't have a Ubuntu machine available, or you are too lazy to setup a virtual machine manually, you can build WebRTC for Android on your Mac or Windows PC through our Vagrant script.

-First of all, you need to install Vagrant.
+First of all, you need to [download and install](http://www.vagrantup.com/downloads.html) Vagrant.
 After that, from the `/android` directory, you need to execute the following in you shell:

 ```shell